As a business owner or marketing professional, you’ve probably heard the argument:

 Almost 85% of consumers said they’d be more inclined to open a piece of personalized mail, according to a Forbes article on direct mail marketing.

 The Data and Marketing Association’s 2018 Statistical Fact Book deems personalization as a key element for brand credibility.
 Targeting customers on a one-to-one level increases response rates up to 50% or more.
-If you add their name and full color, it can increase response rates by 135%.
+If you add their name and full color, it can by 135%.

 How many U.S. marketers are benefitting from personalization techniques?
 Nearly 90% of them saw measurable improvements.